 Got that?
 Immigration restriction is basically the same thing as Jim Crow in America or the Holocaust in Germany.
-Some points that seem to be missed by W&C are that black people rather famously had no choice to immigrate to the United States, that they suffered the most appalling brutality and oppression for decades, and that German and European Jews were natives of the continent and of their nations.
+Some points missed by W&C are that black people rather famously had no choice to immigrate to the United States, that they suffered the most appalling brutality and oppression for decades, and that German and European Jews were natives of the continent and of their nations.

 Even if I believed in open borders, this would be outrageous.
 You simply cannot compare denying immigration to the worst oppression and betrayal of citizens by the governments of their nations.

 I cannot legally move to China and become a citizen there.
 Funny, but I don’t feel this puts me on a continuum with someone being sent to Ausschwitz.